RichardAth/Projects/BigIntCalculator/readme.txt

 YAFU is on by default but can be turned off by the "YAFU OFF" command and turned back on by the YAFU ON command (which also turns Msieve off).
-The path to access YAFU is hard coded in yafu.cpp and should be changed to whatever is appropriate.
+The default path to access YAFU is hard coded in yafu.cpp and should be changed to whatever is appropriate.

 The command YAFU PATH will display the current path and verify that the yafu-X64.exe file exists.